 Since cannabis affects everyone differently, there is no single answer.
 Some people may choose to start with a tried-and-true method such as smoking flower, or an alternative such as vaping.
 Additionally, some beginners may opt for products that allow for potentially clearer dosages, including capsules, tinctures or commercial edibles.
 The fast-growing category of beverages also provide plenty of lower-dose options that could be right for rookies out there.

 There is no one-fit-all dosage for any cannabis product, and no single product that’s right for everyone.
 The effect of cannabis depends on a variety of factors such as your own body, the strain and its compounds, and how you actually consume it.
-Doing your research really pays off—and remember to start low and go slow!
+You can always work your way up to strong weed strains.
+So doing your research really pays off—and remember to start low and go slow!

 Have more questions?
 Our knowledgeable staff at your local RISE Dispensary is here to provide answers, recommend products and support your cannabis journey.

 Select your state and preferred dispensary to shop .